soomtong/dota2handbook/readme.md

 - heroes guide
 - items guide
-- and common article with tips
+- and technical article with tips

-### how to build app
+### How to build app

-- ready nodejs with npm
+- ready Node with npm, bower
-- add cordova
+- add Cordova
-- add android platform
+- add Android platform
 - build

+### Used library in this project

+- react library for view component
+- kube library for css
+- jquery, lodash for common util
+- cordova, gulp for mobile package and build project

+### Why this suite

+no need to (router, model mapper), just really need a `view` manipulation solution

+- need fast feedback in low performance mobile
+- nice integrated with Webstorm IDE
+- clean code and easy maintenance

+#### list that i used before

+- angular: two way bind performance (i'm a `noob` at this time, and still now on)
+- knockout: bad event bind to other components
+- riot: very rare reference, less documentation, how to figure out redraw code in global event

 ## Todo

-- [x] apply react from ionic (tried angular, riot, knockout)
+- [x] apply React framework
+- [x] load data at bootstrap, load detail data at event bind
-- [x] tri column mode and one vertical mode with selector
+- [x] tri-column mode and one vertical mode with selector
-- [x] save previous panel for window resize event
 - [x] data list with sort and multi filter combination
-- [x] load data at bootstrap, load detail data at event bind
+- [ ] instant search list in each panel
 - [x] toggle detail view
+- [x] save previous panel for window resize event
-- [ ] random background image, transparent panel with color
+- [x] random background image, transparent panel with color
-- [x] individual scroll for tri column mode
+- [x] individual scroll for tri-column mode
 - [x] adjust font size with multi device
 - [x] fix touch area for multi device
-- [ ] global spin notification in ajax load a data
+- [x] global notification in ajax load a data
 - [ ] trim and resize images
 - [ ] update data with markdown
 - [ ] bind markdown renderer in detail view
 - [ ] add gulp script with source management
-- [ ] add gulp script with push gh-pages with git (Hexo)
+- [ ] add gulp script with push gh-pages with git (like Hexo)
-- [ ] add gulp script for package with cordova
+- [ ] add gulp script for package with Cordova
-- [ ] upload google playstore
+- [ ] upload Google PlayStore
-- [ ] search feature in panel